Where is the Kindergarten Center located?

 What do I need for the first day of school?

-Children will need to wear the name tag that they received in the mail for the first fews days of school.
-Each child needs to have a lunch/drink, snack/drink and a change of clothes.
-Snack must be nutfree to ensure safe classrooms.
+Children will need to wear the name tag included in the August mailing for the first fews days of school.
+All supplies should have been brought to the Sneak a Peek.
+On the first day, your child needs a lunch/drink, snack/drink and a change of clothes if they have not already sent one in.
+Snacks must be nut-free to ensure safe classrooms.

 What supplies are needed for my child?

-How do I know about events at the Kindergarten Center?
+How do I know about events at the Kindergarten Center during the school year?

 How can I prepare my child for Kindergarten?